 If you aren’t able to find a language partner, I’d highly recommend using a site such as lang-8 to ask native speakers questions or forking out a few yen to a Skype language teacher.

-Self-study is of course essential, but there are some parts of the language that will be unduly difficult to try to learn on your own.
+Self-study is of course essential.
+However, some parts of the language will be difficult to try to learn on your own.

 So don’t be afraid to look for help!